WBT-Kenya/Learn-Verify-Earn-platform/README.md

 ## Setting up your editor

-- [Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
+-[Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
 If you use Visual Studio Code, give it a try!
-- install npm, nodejs v18+.
+-install npm, nodejs v18+.

 ## Get the frontend and backend running simultaneously:
   - go to WBTK-frontend and run npm run dev